 How body fat works

-Professor David Cameron-Smith explains how our bodies store excess fat – and what happens when these fat cells get too full.
+Professor David Cameron-Smith explains how our bodies store excess fat

 The inner journey of digested nutrients is a baffling, complex process.
 Possibly the simplest part is the convoluted transit route fat passes from the lips to the hips.
 Fats cover an incredible array of different types of compounds that give cooking oils their glowing sheen and cookies their delicious crunch.
 Almost all are fuel that can be stored in adipose tissue, the slightly sanitised and more medical way to describe body fat.